Jawbreaker (film): Production

+Development

+Writer-director Darren Stein initially conceived the screenplay for Jawbreaker as a horror film about a prank gone awry.
+"I went to an all-boys school.
+I only got to apprehend co-educational teenage culture through movies like Carrie or Heathers or the John Hughes movies," said Stein.
+"So I was like, 'Oh, that’s so cool.
+Michelle got kidnapped; that would be a really great idea for a horror movie.'
+What if the girls who kidnapped her are like Heathers-type girls, you know?
+This trio of really bitchy girls and she accidentally dies?
+That’s the horror of it."

+Casting

-Director Darren Stein brought his script to executives at Columbia Tri-Star, who agreed to finance the film if he could cast either Natalie Portman, Kate Winslet or Rose McGowan.
+Stein brought his script to executives at Columbia TriStar, who agreed to finance the film if he could cast Natalie Portman, Kate Winslet, or Rose McGowan.

 The role of Julie originally went to Rachael Leigh Cook, who was eventually replaced with Rebecca Gayheart because the producers felt she did not have the right chemistry with the two other actresses.
 Gayheart had auditioned for the roles of Fern and Marcie before she was selected for Julie.
 Marilyn Manson, who was then dating McGowan, agreed to appear in a non-speaking cameo role.

+Filming

 On a small budget of $3.5 million, Jawbreaker was filmed at locations in and around the Los Angeles area.
-'Reagan High School' was actually University High School in West Los Angeles, with the cafeteria scenes filmed at Notre Dame High School in Sherman Oaks.
+Reagan High School was actually University High School in West Los Angeles, with the cafeteria scenes filmed at Notre Dame High School in Sherman Oaks.
 The diner that the girls drive up to at the beginning of the film is Johnie's Broiler in Downey, California, the filming site for many film and television productions.
 McGowan based her performance on that of Gene Tierney's sociopathic character in Leave Her to Heaven (1945).

-The distinctive costumes were designed by Vikki Barrett, who drew on 1980s and 1950s-era fashion trends blended with fetishistic elements like lycra skirts, all in bright, candy-like colors to evoke the jawbreaker.
+The distinctive costumes were designed by Vikki Barrett, who drew on 1980s and 1950s-era fashion trends blended with fetishistic elements like lycra skirts, all in bright candy colors to evoke the jawbreaker.

+Release

-Before the film could be released, the MPAA objected to a graphic sex-scene between McGowan's and Marilyn Manson's characters, which had to be cut down to give the film an R rating instead of an NC-17.
+Before the film could be released, the MPAA objected to a graphic sex scene between McGowan's and Marilyn Manson's characters, which had to be cut down to give the film an R rating instead of an NC-17.
 To accompany the release of the film, Imperial Teen's music video for the song "Yoo Hoo" featured McGowan as Courtney Shayne harassing the band members with jawbreakers.

+Jawbreaker premiered at the Sundance Film Festival on January 30, 1999, before being released theatrically in the United States on February 19, 1999.

+Home media

+Columbia TriStar Home Entertainment released Jawbreaker on VHS and DVD on June 22, 1999.
+On April 5, 2011, it was released on Blu-ray for the first time.
+Sony Pictures Home Entertainment issued a 20th anniversary Blu-ray on November 19, 2019, featuring a new audio commentary with cast and crew members.